instant-labs/instant-bandit/pages/docs/setup/with-nextjs.md

 };
 ```

-Here, the SSR helper is providing us with a pre-initialized site, with the last probabilities backed into it.
+Here, the SSR helper is providing us with a pre-initialized `site` object, with the latest probabilities backed into it.

 We're also relaying:
 - the `siteName` in case a non-default one is used